Eredivisie Player of the Month

 The Eredivisie Player of the Month is an association football award that recognises the best adjudged Eredivisie player each month of the season.

-The Eredivisie Player of the Month award is based on statistics (StatsPerform) and votes from football fans, cast via the KPN Man of the Match vote (ESPN).
-These elements also count towards the Eredivisie Player of the Year and Johan Cruijff Talent of the Year Awards, which are presented in a live broadcast on ESPN at the end of the season 2021–22.
+The Eredivisie Player of the Month award is based on statistics (Stats Perform) and votes from football fans, cast via the KPN Man of the Match vote (ESPN).
+These elements also count towards the Eredivisie Player of the Year and Johan Cruyff Talent of the Year Awards, which are presented in a live broadcast on ESPN at the end of the season.
 The Eredivisie Player of the Month vote is an initiative of the Eredivisie CV in collaboration with ESPN.